sufarnfong/gitbook_boc/boc/user-handbook.md

 ![](../.gitbook/assets/user_handbook_ETHi_w.png)

 **Exchanged**: Exchange function enablement.
-Each strategy in the BOC uses different stablecoins.
+Each strategy in the BoC uses different stablecoins.
 Money is always withdrawn according to the strategy APY from low to high.
 If a non-USDT strategy is obtained, the stable currency of the corresponding strategy will be returned, e.g., if Yearn LUSD is obtained, LUSD will be returned and if the exchange is closed, the corresponding value of LUSD will be returned to your account.
 If redemption is enabled, the Slippage parameter needs to be set.

 ### Withdrawal Advanced Parameters